 Students may change their major for a current term through the initial drop/add deadline for the term.
 Any change of major initiated after the drop/add deadline will be processed and applied to the subsequent term.
 The Center for Advising and Success is located in Student Union West Room 80.

-Students who have declared transfer track or academic major may register for classes without consulting an academic advisor provided they have;
+Students who have declared transfer track or academic major may register for classes without consulting an academic advisor provided they are in good academic standing.